Goddraw/Rocket-Elevators-Rest-API/README.md

 # Rocket-Elevators-Rest-API

-This project includes following 9 Rest APIs to query the MYSQL database of Rocket Elevators.
+This repository includes following 9 Rest APIs to query the MYSQL database of Rocket Elevators.
 9 APIs were deployed on https://rocketelevatorsapi.azurewebsites.net for public access.

 1. Retrieving the current status of a specific Battery
     * GET api/batteries/status/{id}